-Household contact pathway (past: 1965-1989 timeframe)
+Household contact pathway (past: 1954-1983 timeframe)

-Exposure of household contacts to airborne Libby asbestos brought home on the clothing, shoes, and hair of former workers is considered a complete exposure pathway that represents a public health hazard.
-Although exposure data are not available for household contacts, their exposures are inferred from documented former worker exposures and facility conditions that did not prevent contaminants being brought into the workers' homes.
+Exposure of household contacts to airborne Libby asbestos unintentially brought home on the clothing, shoes, and hair of former workers is considered a complete exposure pathway that represents a public health hazard.
+Site-specific exposure data are not available for household contacts.
+However, at similar exfoliation facilities, household contact exposures are inferred from documented former worker exposures and facility conditions that did not prevent contaminants from being brought into the workers' homes [40-42].